megakorre/clj-titan/README.md

 (edges vert) ;; all edges of a vertex
 (id vert) ;; gets the id of a element
-(from-direction edge) ;; gets you the vertex in the direction :out / :in
+(from-direction edge :in) ;; gets you the vertex in the direction :out / :in
 (fields element) ;; a map of the fields in the element (with-transaction